Italian ironclad Principe Amedeo: Design

 Principe Amedeo was 79.73 m long between perpendiculars; she had a beam of 17.4 m and an average draft of 7.9 m.
 She displaced 5761 LT normally and up to 6020 LT at full load.
 Her superstructure consisted of a small conning tower.
 She had a crew of 548 officers and men.

 Her propulsion system consisted of one single-expansion steam engine that drove a single screw propeller, with steam supplied by six coal-fired, cylindrical fire-tube boilers that were vented through a single funnel placed directly aft of the conning tower.
 Her engine produced a top speed of 12.2 kn at 6117 ihp.
-She could steam for 1780 nmi at a speed of 10 kn.
+She carried up to 580 t of coal, allowing her to steam for 1780 nmi at a speed of 10 kn.
 The ship was barque-rigged to supplement the steam engine; Principe Amedeo and her sister were the last rigged ironclads to be built by Italy.

 Principe Amedeo was armed with a main battery of six 10 in guns, mounted in a single armored casemates placed amidships, with three guns on each broadside.
 A 11 in gun was mounted forward as a bow chaser.
 Principe Amedeo was protected by iron belt armor that was 8.7 in thick and extended for the entire length of the hull.
 The casemates were protected with 5.5 in of iron plating, and the small conning tower had 2.4 in thick iron plates.